Long Story Short:

 Ultimately, this move from Google is not unexpected.

 In the last few years there has been a real push for automation.
-This initially started with data-driven attribution models, smart bidding and smart shopping initiatives and in the last year, Google have shifted their keyword recommendation towards fewer, broader keywords, ad groups and campaigns.
+This initially started with data-driven attribution models, smart bidding and smart shopping initiatives and in the last year, Google has shifted their keyword recommendation towards fewer, broader keywords, ad groups and campaigns.

 This less segmented structure allows a greater amount of data to feed smart bidding strategies and ultimately drive stronger, more efficient results.
-Google’s update to Phrase Match means that keywords are still able to match the various ways users make a search (backed up numerous times by the stat of 15% additional search queries every day) but it brings about a tighter control on the meaning of search terms which BMM wasn’t able to offer.
+Google’s update to Phrase Match means that keywords are still able to match the various ways users make a search (backed up numerous times by the stat of 15% additional search queries every day) but it brings about a tighter control on the meaning of search terms which Broad Match Modifier (BMM) wasn’t able to offer.
 This means advertisers can be more confident in applying the automated bidding and targeting technologies as they are safe in the knowledge of strong relevancy.

 In short, we see this as a positive change from Google, and one that is likely to bring better performance for advertisers.